tylerd/HOL-IntroToWindowsAzureAD/HOL.md

 1. Run the application by pressing **F5**.

 1. A security certificate warning will appear in your browser.
-This is expected behavior, click **Continue to this website (not recommended)**.
+This is a expected behavior, click **Continue to this website (not recommended)**.

 	![SSL Certificate error](Images/ssl-certificate-error.png?raw=true)